 Supporting your child with weight loss

-The first step in helping your child get to a healthy weight is to talk with their doctor.
-The doctor can help set healthy goals for weight-loss and help with monitoring and support.
+The first step in helping your child get to a healthy weight is to talk with his doctor.
+Your child's doctor can set healthy goals for weight-loss and help with monitoring and support.

-Praise and reward children when they make good food choices and do healthy activities.
-This will encourage them to keep at it.
+Commend and reward your child when he makes good food choices and participates in healthy activities.
+This will encourage him to keep at it.

-Do not use food as a reward or punishment.
-For instance, do not offer food if your child cleans their room, and do not withhold food if your child does not do their homework.
+- Do NOT use food as a reward or punishment.
+For example, do NOT offer food if your child does chores.
+Do NOT withhold food if your child doesn't do his homework.

-Do not force children to eat all the food on their plate.
+- Do NOT force your child to eat all the food onhis plate.
 Infants, children, and teens need to learn to stop eating when they are full.